chpc-tech-eval/classical-and-quantum-cryptography/ascot5.md

 pip install jupyter
 ipython kernel install --user --name=ascotenv

+#this was an issue i dont think i installed it in the venv
+pip install -e .

 #install jupyterlab because im not doing this in a terminal
 pip install jupyterlab ipywidgets plotly jupyter-dash jupyter lab --ip 0.0.0.0 --port 8889 --no-browser